Jupyter: JupyterHub on PLEIADES

 JupyterHub: FAQ

-- What versions are you using?
+• What versions are you using?

-We are using JupyterHub 3.1.1 and JupyterLab 3.5.0. - I have mutliple jobs running on the cluster.
+• I have multiple jobs running on the cluster.
 How do I know which one is the JupyterLab server?

-All JuypterLab server jobs get the same name, spawner-jupyterhub, although only a few characters might be visible when enteringsqueue -u <USERNAME>
+All JuypterLab server jobs get the same name, spawner-jupyterhub, although only a few characters might be visible when entering squeue -u <USERNAME>.

-. - I want to check my JuypterLab logfiles.
+• I want to check my JuypterLab logfiles.
 Where are they located?

-The logfiles belonging to the JupyterLab job (not just for JupyterLab itself) are always written to the users home directory and have the following naming convention: jupyterhub_slurmspawner_<JOBID>.log - I would love to have more resources available for my JupyterLab session.
-Is this possible?
+The logfiles belonging to the JupyterLab job (not just for JupyterLab itself) are always written to the users home directory and have the following naming convention: jupyterhub_slurmspawner_<JOBID>.log

 Yes, you can manually configure and submit a JupyterLab server without using JupyterHub.
-Instructions on how to do this are provided here. - Why can’t I find my Python packages?
+Instructions on how to do this are provided here.

 Please see the section Available Resources to ensure you have installed the packages into the right Python directory.